hypergrok/chunkit/README.md

 ### Chunkit Core

-Chunkit Core is free open source software which handles HTML.
+Chunkit Core is free open source software which handles HTML chunking.
 For other filetypes there is Chunkit Plus.

 ### Chunkit Plus